SEN Homeschooling Curriculum: Flexible Homeschooling for Children with Special Needs and Learning Differences

 If your child has meltdowns, struggles with sleep, refuses potty training, or nothing seems to work like it does for other families—you’re not alone.
 And you’re not a bad parent.

-How to Handle Meltdowns and Behavior in the Classroom (ADHD, Autism, or other Learning Differences)
+How to Handle Meltdowns and Challenging Behavior in the Classroom

 My child is so different from other kids.
 Why?

 Learn how to spot early signs of developmental or learning differences in children and support their growth.
-Access two easy-to-use milestone checklists: the Early Warning Checklist for toddlers (12–18 months) and the Full Development & Academic Milestones Checklist (10 months – 7 years).
+Access three easy-to-use milestone checklists for ages 12–18 months, 18 months–3 years, and 4–7 years.

-How to Teach in a Self-Contained Classroom (Practical Strategies That Actually Work)
+How to Teach in a Self-Contained Classroom: Practical Strategies

 Why Does My Child Have So Many Meltdowns?
-How Parents Can Support Their Child
+Signs, Support, and Free Checklists

 Is Early Intervention Free?
 What Are the Benefits for Your Child?